Kimserey/BlogArchive/x.md

 datetime(...)   ->	strftime('%Y-%m-%d %H:%M:%S', ...)
 ```

-The `modifiers` are used to modify the date given.
+The `modifiers` are used to modify the date passed as argument.
 ```
 NNN days
 NNN hours